-Our technology is a patient specific, expanded multi-functional cell therapy developed using our proprietary, automated processing system to produce human cell products for clinical use.
+Ixmyelocel-T is a patient specific, expanded multicellular therapy developed using our proprietary, automated processing system to produce human cell products for clinical use.
 The Aastrom process enhances bone marrow mononuclear cells by expanding the mesenchymal stromal cells and alternatively activated macrophages while retaining many of the hematopoietic cells.
-The manufacture of our expanded, patient specific cell therapies is done under current Good Manufacturing Practices (cGMP) and current Good Tissue Practices (cGTP) guidelines required by the U.S. Food and Drug Administration (FDA).
+The manufacture of our patient specific, expanded multicellular therapies is done under current Good Manufacturing Practices (cGMP) and current Good Tissue Practices (cGTP) guidelines required by the U.S. Food and Drug Administration (FDA).

-Our expanded, patient specific multi-functional cellular therapies have several features that we believe are critical for success in treating patients with severe, chronic cardiovascular diseases:
+Our therapy has several features that we believe are critical for success in treating patients with severe, chronic cardiovascular diseases: